HomitaGanguly/Python-CIA-1/README.md

 ## Requirements
 1. Ensure the menu dataset file (menu.csv) is in the desired directory.
+    * Columns in the csv file:
+        * Restaurant
+        * Category
+        * Items
+        * Price
-2. Ensure the users dataset file (users.csv) is in the desired directory.
+3. Ensure the users dataset file (users.csv) is in the desired directory.
+    * Columns in the csv file:
+        * Name
+        * Adress
+        * Payment
+        * Password
-3. After importing the files make sure to run all the given codes so as to ensure installation of necessary packages.
+5. After importing the files make sure to run all the given codes so as to ensure installation of necessary packages.
-4. Make sure to follow the prompts to ensure smooth functioning of the system.
+6. Make sure to follow the prompts to ensure smooth functioning of the system.

 ## Usage
 1. Clone this repository to your local machine or download the source code.